mmeshref/batch-inference-poc/README.md

 **Key Decision Points:**
 - **Deduplication Check:** Happens at request creation time.
 If duplicate found, request completes immediately without worker processing.
-- **Worker Dequeue:** Workers only dequeue non-deduplicated requests.
-Deduplicated requests are already Completed.
+- **Worker Dequeue:** Workers only dequeue non-deduplicated requests, ordered by batch priority (highest first), then by creation time (oldest first).
+Deduplicated requests are already Completed and are excluded from dequeue.
+- **Priority Ordering:** High-priority batches (priority 10+) are processed before medium (priority 5) and normal (priority 1) batches, regardless of creation time.
+Within the same priority level, older requests are processed first.
+Priority is independent of GPU pool selection - it only affects processing order, not cost optimization through spot/dedicated pool selection.
 - **Spot Interruption:** Spot workers may be interrupted, causing requeue to dedicated pool.
 - **Batch Finalization:** Only occurs when all requests (including deduplicated ones) are in final state.
+If all requests are deduplicated, the batch is finalized immediately.

 ## Components